UNESCO Sites in Italy: Exploring Italy’s World Heritage

 City of Verona (Veneto)

-Verona is a well-preserved historic city known for its Roman and medieval architecture.
+Verona is a beautifully preserved historic city known for its Roman architecture, medieval streets, and elegant piazzas.

 Genoa: Le Strade Nuove and the system of the Palazzi dei Rolli (Liguria)

-This lesser-known Italy UNESCO World Heritage Site highlights Genoa’s Renaissance-era urban planning and aristocratic palaces.
+This lesser-known Heritage Site highlights Genoa’s Renaissance-era urban planning and aristocratic palaces.

 • What makes it unique: